 An advocate for new music, Stahl recently commissioned “The Arboreous Tree,” a new piano work by Guggenheim Fellow Nkeiru Okoye.
 He also frequently performs and presents on music by other living composers; at the joint conference between the Kansas and Missouri Music Teachers Associations in 2024, he offered two presentations: ”Hidden Styles: Piano Music of Cultural Novelty,” and “The Pedagogical Application of Nkeiru Okoye’s Piano Works.”
-He is currently working with composer Carter Pann on a recording project of his music, and Stahl’s piano trio, the “Oros Trio,” is commissioning a trio from composer Blake Clawson.
+He is currently working with composer Carter Pann on a recording project of his music, which will include a newly commissioned work from Pann.

 As a dedicated teacher, Stahl has taught piano for over a decade, including in private lessons, masterclasses, seminars, and more.
 Formal university teaching includes having taught music theory and, as mentioned above, vocal coaching at Missouri State University, as well as class piano at CU Boulder.
 He recently created and teaches in the “Colorado Young Artist Masterclass Series,” which brings together skilled undergraduate pianists with young artist masterclass teachers.